tunnll/tunnll.github.io/_internships/internship-graphical-user-interface-user-experience-designer.md

 *We are looking for students and graduates who would like to enter the industry.
 This internship is flexible, which means that you can continue your studies while doing this internship*

+*Based on your initial skill level we can adapt the intership to your needs: you can start with simple requirements collection or jump directly to creating designs for real applications.*

 ### Activities.